-A conventional loan is a type of mortgage loan that is not guaranteed by the government or federal agency.
+A conventional loan is a type of mortgage loan that is not guaranteed by the government or a federal agency.
 This includes the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA).
-Lenders offer conventional loans that are usually fixed with specific terms and rates.
+Lenders will usually offer.

 Minimum Credit Score